kaaproject/kaa/Programming-guide/Your-first-Kaa-application/index.md

 1. Select **Applications** on the navigation panel on the left side and, in the Applications window that opens, click **Add application**.
 1. In the Add application window, enter the application name and then click **Add**.
-For this guide we will use **Trustful** credential service and our application will be named "My First Kaa Application"
+For this guide, we use **Trustful** credential service, and our application is named "My First Kaa Application."

     ![Admin Console](attach/new_app.png)

 After the application has been added, you may log out.
-We will not be using the tenant administrator role in this guide anymore.
+We will not use the tenant administrator role in this guide anymore.

 # Creating schemas

-The application that you have created in [the previous step](#adding-application) already includes the default versions of the profile, configuration, notification and log schemes ready for use.
-However, in this sample application, we will use a custom data collection and configuration schemas for demonstration purposes.
+The application that was created in [the previous step](#adding-application) already includes the default versions of the profile, configuration, notification, and log schemes ready for use.
+However, in this sample application, we use a custom data collection and configuration schemes for demonstration purposes.

 To create and upload the schemas, proceed as follows: